Questions

 What is unique about Stream C of the Developmental Studies Program?

 We are the only degree-granting program in Early Childhood Education in Manitoba.
-Graduates are eligible for the highest classification—Early Childhood Educator III—from the Manitoba Ministry of Family Services and Housing.
+Graduates are eligible for the highest classification—Early Childhood Educator III—from the Manitoba Family Services and Labour.

-• Our new Advanced Diploma in Leadership in Early Childhood Care and Education (ECCE) is a leadership development program designed for childcare professionals who already have experience in the childcare field.
-This diploma provides a unique combination of courses from the DCE Professional Studies Program Area and Developmental Studies, Stream C.
+- Our new Advanced Diploma in Leadership in Early Childhood Care and Education (ECCE) is a leadership development program designed for childcare professionals who already have experience in the childcare field.
+This diploma provides a unique combination of courses from the PACE Professional Studies Program Area and Developmental Studies, Stream C.

 (Back to top)